 - A children's visitation program for children with an incarcerated parent

 - A hot meal when buses return at the end of the visiting day, coordinated by our dedicated volunteers and partnering groups and organizations

-- Individual and group services that help families cope with issues associated with having an incarcerated loved one
+- Individual and group services that help families cope with the emotional and survival issues associated with having an incarcerated loved one

 - Assistance to families, and inmates, with resource referrals to other agencies that aid with education, legal issues, reentry, housing, employment, transportation and childcare, etc.

-- Information on prison rules and regulations including visiting procedures and proper dress code policies
+- Information on prison rules and regulations including visitor approvals, visiting procedures and proper dress code policies

-Last year (2010-2011) AFOI provided over 3,100 transportation visits and over 250 video visits to Virginia’s correctional facilities.
+Last year (2013-2014) AFOI provided nearly 3,000 transportation visits and hundreds of video visits for individuals to Virginia’s correctional facilities.
 For the majority of our clients, Assisting Families of Inmates is the only means by which they can maintain regular, supportive contact with their incarcerated relatives, family members and loved ones.